PA0GTB/CW-Memory-Keyer/README.md

    Renamed the Booleans status behavior added LCD adress constant
    --
-   Added mofified ps2keyboard library due to enlarged keyboard buffer for this project and the necesaary Morse library
+   Added modified ps2keyboard library due to enlarged keyboard buffer for this project and the necesaary Morse library